harlockus/veracode-reporting-api-helper/README.md

   python3 Reporting_API_1.py \
   --start-date "YEAR-MM-DD 00:00:00" \
-  --output-dir "the pathe to where you want the xlsx file to be published"
+  --output-dir "the path to where you want the xlsx file to be published"

   Follow prompts.